lucia-auth/lucia/pages/sessions/basic.md

 }
 ```

-## Validating sessions
+## Validating session tokens

-To validate sessions, get the session with the ID, validate the expiration, and compare the secret against the hash.
+To validate a sessions token, parse out the ID and secret, get the session with the ID, check the expiration, and compare the secret against the hash.
 Use constant-time comparison for checking secrets and derived hashes.

 We recommend setting an expiration for all sessions.
 Implement an [inactivity timeout](/sessions/inactivity-timeout) instead if you want to keep active users signed in.

 ```ts
 const sessionExpiresInSeconds = 60 * 60 * 24; // 1 day